thru-goes-hamilton/Guitabify/README.md

 As of now, 3 approaches have been tried for the underlying algorithm for transcribing music.
 1. Training a note classifier using ANN with custom recorded dataset(created a dataset from scratch).
 2. CNN based model architecture trained on Kaggle dataset.
-3. Pretrained model called Basic Pitch for audio-to-midi(a file format to represent what note is played and when it is played).<br>
+3. Pretrained model called Basic Pitch for audio-to-midi(midi is a file format to represent what note is played and when it is played).<br>

 These approaches were ideated after going through literature in the topics of AMT(Automatic Music Transcription), monophonic and polyphonic music transcription.
-Automatic Music Transcription is still a complex research problem that is yet to be solved because of nature of music audio.
-It varies a lot based on where its recorded and many notes sound very similar and have very slight difference.
+Automatic Music Transcription is still a challenging research problem that is yet to be solved because of complex nature of music audio.
+It varies based on the environment it is recorded.
+Many notes sound very similar and have very slight difference that it takes years of practice to identify.

-Currently the guitabify application used the Basic Pitch approach for prediction as it gave the best result.
+Currently the guitabify application used the Basic Pitch approach for prediction as this approach gave the best result.
 <br><br>
 ## Features
+- Record guitar audio by playing.
+- Upload pre-recorded guitar audio
 - Display tabs from recorded or uploaded audio.
 - Can handle only monophonic transcriptions.